 Distraction for anxiety

-Distraction for anxiety is a great coping tool.
+Distraction to combat anxiety is a great coping tool.
 However, I don’t mean ignoring our thoughts.
 I mean using physical movement as a distraction.
 Today I thought I would show you the same pieces from yesterday but with different vignettes.

 This is the hutch decorated for Christmas a few years ago.
 It was probably the most minimalist approach I’ve ever used.